Tiz90/FileLogGenerator/README.md

 # FileLogGenerator

-Funzionamento:
+Java Application that generates log files.
+Each line is 50byte long and it's random generated.

-lanciare l'applicativo da riga di comando: java -jar jars/FileLogGenerator.jar [options]
+The application have to be runned via command line: #> java -jar jars/FileLogGenerator.jar <options>

 Lista options:
  -b, --basedir <arg>: directory where the files are generated